 I felt a real sense of community because all my friends and I were working towards the same deadline and we could share in each others’ frustrations and successes.
 We would continually update each other on our word count if it was an essay.
 It was also motivating because if another student had nearly finished the assignment, I would be inspired to work harder and catch them up!

 I actually enjoyed the adrenaline rush of racing to meet the deadline (as long as I was confident I would meet it!
 A few times were stressful!) and it was such a good feeling handing the work in.
-I remember going to the dining room for breakfast with my friends one morning after doing an all-nighter.
+I remember going to the dining hall for breakfast with my friends one morning after doing an all-nighter.
 We were exhausted and had thoroughly earned that breakfast!
 After that, we said we were going to go home and sleep, but we were on such a high that we just ended up hanging out all day!

 I would recommend doing your all-nighter in a public space such as the library or computer room rather than on your own.
 This way, you will have the company of other students.
 You can support each other and keep each other awake.
 Not to mention sharing snacks!